Discover Calm, Confidence & Clarity and live the life you want

 Cookies can also be categorised as follows:

 This privacy notice provides you with details of how we collect and process your personal data through your use of our site https://www.josimons.co.uk.
-This includes any information you may provide through our site when you purchase a product or service, sign up to our mp3 or newsletter.
+This includes any information you may provide through our site when you fill in our contact form, purchase a product or service, sign up to our mp3 or newsletter.

 By providing us with your data, you warrant to us that you are over 13 years of age.